Junior Soprano: The Sopranos

 After Junior loses control of his bladder, the center's administrators conclude that he is not taking his medications.
 Junior is confronted with the choice of either taking the medication or being moved to a less pleasant facility.
 Junior agrees to take the medication and begins to become more docile.
 He is badly beaten by his anger-prone protégé, who doesn't want to lose Junior as a mentor.
 In the final scene of "Remember When" Junior sits passively, black and blue, with broken glasses from his beating, silently sitting and petting a cat sitting on his lap.

 In the episode "The Blue Comet", Janice (Aida Turturro) approaches Tony and tells him that Junior has run out of money, and will be removed from the Wyckoff therapeutic center.
 She implores Tony to help him out.
 Tony shows no sympathy for Junior and offers no support, telling Janice that she and Bobby are cut out of his life too, although it is just an empty threat.
 In the final episode, "Made in America", Junior is moved to a state facility.
 When Janice goes to visit him, Junior thinks she is her mother, Livia, and thinks that a picture of Janice's daughter is Janice herself.

 She tries to tell him that Bobby has been murdered, but Junior does not comprehend, thinking she means Bobby Kennedy.
-Tony later visits a now sick and wheelchair-bound Junior for the first time since the shooting.
+Tony later visits a now sick and wheelchair-using Junior for the first time since the shooting.
 Junior recognizes him as someone he used to play catch with, remembering playing with Tony 40 years earlier.
 Tony tries to remind Junior of who he was, and even who his brother was, but Junior cannot remember.

 Tony tells him that he and his father used to run North Jersey, to which Junior simply smiles and replies, "Well, that's nice".
 Tony finally realizes Junior is in an advanced stage of dementia and is saddened and frustrated that Junior is lost for good.
 Tony simply looks at Junior and then tearfully leaves his uncle for the last time without saying another word.